justinyhuang/yams/yaml.based.configurations.md

       protocol_type: >
       Specifies the protocol type: either "TCP" or "RTU"

-      device_port: >
-      Specifies the (serial) port of the device used for Modbus RTU.
-      This is an optional configurable item, and when not used just leave it as "~", or do not specify this item.
-      Example: /dev/ttyS0

-      device_ip_address: >
-      Specifies the (TCP/IP) address of the device used for Modbus TCP, including the port.
-      This is an optional configurable item, and when not used just leave it as "~", or do not specify this item.
-      Example: 127.0.0.1:5502

       device_type: >
       Specifies the type of the simulated Modbus device: either "Server" or "Client"

       device_id: >
       Specifies the Modbus ID of the device.

+      ip_address: >
+      Specifies the (TCP/IP) address of the device used for Modbus TCP, including the port.
+      This is an optional configurable item, and when not used just leave it as "~", or do not specify this item.
+      Example: 127.0.0.1:5502

+      serial_port: >
+      Specifies the (serial) port of the device used for Modbus RTU.
+      This is an optional configurable item, and when not used just leave it as "~", or do not specify this item.
+      Example: /dev/ttyS0

-      baudrate: >
+      serial_baudrate: >
       Specifies the baudrate when used for Modbus RTU.
       This is an optional configurable item, and when not used just leave it as "~", or do not specify this item.
       Example: 19200

+      serial_parity: >
+      Specifies the parity when used for Modbus RTU: "Odd", "Even" or "None" This is an optional configurable item, and when not used just leave it as "~", or do not specify this item.

+      serial_stop_bits: >
+      Specifies the stop bits when used for Modbus RTU: "One" or "Two" This is an optional configurable item, and when not used just leave it as "~", or do not specify this item.

+      serial_data_bits: >
+      Specifies the data bits when used for Modbus RTU: "Five", "Six", "Seven" or "Eight" This is an optional configurable item, and when not used just leave it as "~", or do not specify this item.

   client: >
   Section for a Modbus Client device.
 Leave it as "~" for a Server.